okibcn/wslcompact/README.md

 # WSLCOMPACT

-Compacts the size of the WSL images by removing unused empty space.
+Compacts the size of the ever-growing WSL images.

 (Do you like this utility? give it a ⭐)

 ## FEATURES

 The Windows Subsystem for Linux (WSL) uses VHDX image files to store the ext4 filesystem, but it lacks an effective way to shrink the image when the files are removed.
-This utility compacts the vhdx virtual images of the WSL2 distros.
-It achieves the minimum possible size.
-The program provides the following info for each installed distro:
+This utility doesn't require elevated credentials,compacting the VHDX virtual drives of the WSL2 distros, and achieving the minimum possible size.
+By default it will perform in info mode, no action on images, providing the following information for all the distros installed:
 - Distro's name.
 - image file location.
 - Current size of the image file.
 - Estimated compacted size.

-By default it will perform in info mode, no action on images.
+- Estimated processing time.

 If no distro is specified, it will target all the installed images sequentially.
 It operates in safe mode during the compact process, preventing any unwanted side effect in case of failure.
 This is a typical use case: Compacting Ubuntu image with confirmation:
 ```
 PS> wslcompact -c Ubuntu
  WSL compact, v5.0 2023.02.02 (Groundhog edition)